kstar/adventures.github.io/docs/Spica_Nebula.md

 <img src="assets/22aad055e70f487b17b9dc7458313cceeb843873.png" style="width:2.5in;height:3.33056in"
 alt="A paper with a graph on it Description automatically generated" />

-Finally, I mounted the device on the monopod and scanned the area.
+Finally, I mounted the device on the monopod and scanned the area at 1x.
 This time I had less difficulty seeing the southern portion of the nebula (I could not see the eyebrow), and more confidently sketched it (though my sketch shows it “brighter” than it actually was).
-I scanned over to Sh2-27 and judged its brightness against Siv 10, and then panned over to the Alpha Virginis nebula.
-While the entire extent of the nebula is fainter than Siv 10, the brightest pocket to the SE of Spica is not very difficult.
+I scanned over to Sh2-27 and judged its brightness against Siv 10, and then panned over to the Spica Nebula.
+While the entire extent of the nebula is fainter than Siv 10, the brightest pocket to the SE of Spica is not excessively difficult.

 <img src="assets/7488ea7d6763b1475bc654bd60244cd4298d3c47.png" style="width:3.33056in;height:2.5in"